You've stumbled upon the idea to build a men's clothing line and now you're ready to take the next steps.

 Learn more about how to write a business plan here

 If you are planning to start a men's clothing line, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a men's clothing line and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a men's clothing line and outline the costs you should expect for each: